 Material culture is a term used by sociologists that refers to all physical objects that humans create that give meaning or define a culture.
 These are physical things that can be touched, feel, taste, or observe with a sense.[6]
 The term can include things like houses, churches, machines, furniture, or anything else that a person may have some sentimental for.
 The term can also include some things that cannot be seen but can be used.
 Things like the internet and television are also covered under the material culture definition.
 Material culture changes rapidly and changes depending where in the world somebody is.
 The environment may present different challenges in different parts of the world that is why material culture is so different everywhere.
-For example, houses in the heart of Tokyo are going to be smaller than the houses in Austin, Texas.
+For example, houses in the heart of Taken are asing to be seen in the bayes in Austin Taken.